datastaxdevs/workshop-intro-to-cassandra/README.md

 **✅ Step 3c.
 C(R)UD = read = read data**

-Now that we've inserted a set of data, let's take a look at how to read that data back out.
+Now that we've inserted a set of rows (two sets, to be precise), let's take a look at how to read the data back out.
 This is done with a **SELECT** statement.
 In its simplest form we could just execute a statement like the following **_**cough_** **_**cough_**:
 ```
 // Read all rows from "posts_by_user" table (careful with this ...)
 SELECT * FROM posts_by_user;
 ```

 You may have noticed my coughing fit a moment ago.
-Even though you can execute a **SELECT** statement with no partition key definied this is NOT something you should do when using Apache Cassandra.
-We are doing it here for illustration purposes only and because our dataset only has a handful of values.
-Given the data we inserted earlier a more proper statement would be something like (while we are at it, we also explicitly specify which columns we want back):
+Even though you can execute a **SELECT** statement with no partition key defined, this is NOT something you should do when using Apache Cassandra.
+We are doing it here for illustration purposes only and because our whole dataset is just a handful of values.
+Given the data we inserted earlier, a more proper statement would be something like (while we are at it, we also explicitly specify which columns we want back):
 ```
 // Read (some columns of) rows in a certain partition of "posts_by_user" table
 SELECT post_id, room_id, text FROM posts_by_user